tisfeng/Easydict/README_EN.md

 ## URL Scheme

-Easydict 支持 URL scheme 快速查询：`easydict://xxx`，如 easydict://good。
+Easydict supports fast lookup for URL scheme: `easydict://xxx`, such as easydict://good.

-如果查询内容 xxx 包含特殊字符，需进行 URL encode，如 easydict://good%2Fgirl
+If the query content xxx contains special characters, URL encode is needed, such as easydict://good%2Fgirl

 ## Use with PopClip